informalsystems/emerald/docs/operational-docs/src/introduction.md

 # Introducing Emerald

-Emerald is an open-source, modular framework designed with simplicity at its core, enabling users to deploy reliable, easy to operate, high performance, EVM-compatible networks.
+Emerald is an open-source, modular framework for deploying reliable, easy to operate, high performance, EVM-compatible networks.

 ## The Case for Emerald